 It’s been a while since our last family trip (due to busy schedules), but we finally found time to go on a day trip to Bukit Malawati in Kuala Selangor for some R&R. About an hour and a half drive from KL, the hill was a Malay fortress for the Selangor Sultanate in the 1700s, before it fell to the Dutch.
 Visitors will see remnants of the fort walls and a well-kept lighthouse on top of the hill, making it a popular tourist spot for history junkies.
 But people also come here to see the colony of silver-leafed monkeys living here.

 Visitors take a tram to get up the hill.
-There were more than a dozen silver leaf monkeys loitering around the ticket station, and they seem very used to humans.
+There are usually more than a dozen silver leaf monkeys loitering around the ticket station, and they seem very used to humans.
 A shop sells long beans, bananas and other veges and fruits to feed to the monkeys.
 The animals are very smart and seem to know if you have a bundle of them spirited away in your pocket and will pester you relentlessly until you give them up.

 For some reason, despite the sheer number of tourists feeding the monkeys, they never seemed full.
-One of the peddlers told us it was because they can eat up to 1kg of food a day.
+One of the peddlers told us it was because they can eat up to 1 kg of food a day.

 Apart from the silver leafs, there was the regular ‘kera’ or monkey.
-We were told to stay away because those are omnivorous and can be quite aggressive.
+We were told to stay away because they are omnivorous and can be quite aggressive.
 The silver leafs are gentler, but caution is still advised because they are still wild animals after all.